It’s time to celebrate the legend who smugly proclaimed he was the man who “made Hulk Hogan lose all his hair.”

-Listen, we all knew this was an obvious choice to be made here and considering the now known Snuka’s very disturbing past, I’m glad Piper cracked his dome with them coconuts and rammed bananas down his throat.
-Roddy just demoralizes the shit out of the then-popular superstar in a such a way that has never been matched in all the years of the segment.
+Listen, we all knew this was an obvious choice to be made here, and considering the now-known Snuka’s very disturbing past, I’m glad Piper cracked his dome with them coconuts and rammed bananas down his throat.
+Roddy just demoralizes the shit out of the then-popular superstar in such a way that has never been matched in all the years of the segment.
 Years later, Piper told the Wrestling Hut that he smacked him so hard with the tree fruit that Snuka’s eyes legit rolled back and he had thought he killed the guy.
-The coconut incident has become Wrestling lore at its finest, still fondly remembered and spoken of ’till this day.
-That just don’t make them like this anymore.
+The coconut incident has become Wrestling lore at its finest, still fondly remembered and spoken of ‘to this day.
+That just doesn’t make them like this anymore.

 And try your damnedest future athletes, but there will never be a legend like Roddy Piper in the squared circle again.
 Happy Birthday, Roddy wherever you are but if I were to guess, you’re probably slapping around the Warrior and Heenan in the afterlife.

 2 thoughts on “Honor the “Rowdy One” on His Birthday With the Best of Piper’s Pit”